alvarorf/OnlineShop-Capstone/README.md

 # Using Bootstrap: Newsweek Clone

 > Welcome to my online Powerlifting store, built html and Bootstrap, a CSS framework.
 Please enjoy and leave a comment.
-The purpose of this exercise is to show the capabilities of the Bootstrap framework and its advantages, such as web responsiveness out of the box.

-By default, Bootstrap includes several breakpoints.
-The ones used here are:
-Medium (>=768px) and Small (<768px).

 The live demo can be found here:
 [Live Demo]()